gnembon/fabric-carpet/docs/scarpet/api/Entities.md

 ### `query(e,'tags')`

-List of entity tags.
+List of entity's tags.

 ### `query(e,'has_tag',tag)`

-Boolean, True if the entity is marked with `tag`.
+Boolean, true if the entity is marked with `tag`.

 ### `query(e,'is_burning')`

-Boolean, True if the entity is burning.
+Boolean, true if the entity is burning.

 ### `query(e,'fire')`